pytennessee/pytn-2020/sponsors/prospectus.md

 * Opportunity to staff a sponsorship booth during the conference
 * Additional 2 T-Shirts and 2 Tickets (4 T-Shirts and 4 Tickets total)
 * Twitter mentions leading up to the event

+#### Crunchy Frogs ($4000, Limited to 1)

+_Includes everything in a Lumberjacks sponsorship, plus:_

+* As the exclusive sponsor of our Young Coders program, your generous sponsorship will help buy computers for our Young Coders to use during the program and take home with them when the program is complete.
+* “Presented by” credit for the Young Coders program in all outbound marketing
+* A special thank you before the opening keynote, and after the closing keynote

 #### ~~Ron Obvious ($5000, Limited to 1)~~ SOLD OUT